 If after we FIX all of the underlying issues you are still under a suspension, then we can determine if we can get you driving anyway.

 We will develop, in the early stages, a plan to fix all of the indefinite suspensions and let you know what your status is once we have those fixed.
 For many people, even after we FIX the current problems, they are still under a one-year, two-year or permanent revocation.
-If you fall in this category, we then determine if we need to APPLY to the court for a limited Driving Privilege or APPLY to the DMV for a Hearing.
-In some cases we recommend both!
-We work to get you driving immediately with a limited Driving Privilege then schedule a NC DMV hearing further out in time.
+If you fall into this category, we then determine if we need to APPLY to the court for a Limited Driving Privilege or APPLY to the DMV for a Hearing.
+In some cases, we recommend both!
+We work to get you driving immediately with a Limited Driving Privilege then schedule an NC DMV hearing further out in time.